rheem-ecosystem/rheem/README.md

 In this WordCount example, we first use a FlatMapOperator to split each line to a set of words and then a MapOperator to transform each word into lowercase and output a pair of the form (word, 1).
 Then, we use a ReduceByOperator to group the pairs using the word as the key and add their occurences.
 The operators are then connected via the connectTo() function to form a Rheem plan and the plan is executed.
 Note that the same example could be done without the MapOperator, however, we show here the use of the MapOperator.
+Also note that in this example we registered 2 platforms (lines 8-9), which means that for an opmitmal execution time, the rheem optimizer might get to choose between the 2 platforms when executing each operator.

 ```java
         public static final Integer INPUT0 = 0;